learn-devops-fast/Java-Mission-Control-Tutorial/_posts/2020-12-12-Optimize_Java_Code.md

-256 bits of overhead which means our overhead to store an INT in an integer object becomes 9 to 1 so on 64-bit everything just uses more memory if you so moving from 32 to 64 bit you need to make your Java heap bigger and you have to accept that it's going to cost you
+256 bits of overhead which means our overhead to store an INT in an integer object becomes 9 to 1 so on 64-bit everything just uses more memory.

+### Java Heap Optimization

+so moving from 32 to 64 bit you need to make your Java heap bigger and you have to accept that it's going to cost you